EshanPrakash/reddit-stock-sentiment/README.md

 ### Statement of Significance

 This research investigates whether Reddit user sentiment about publicly traded stocks can predict subsequent stock price movements at both quarterly and weekly time scales.
-We find evidence that **weekly sentiment acts as a contrarian indicator** — high short-term optimism predicts weaker returns the following week.
+We find evidence that weekly sentiment acts as a contrarian indicator—high short-term optimism predicts weaker returns the following week.
 However, quarterly aggregated sentiment shows no significant predictive power.

-These findings advance our understanding of how retail investor sentiment relates to market movements and have practical implications for both investors and researchers studying social media's role in financial markets.
+These findings advance our understanding of how online investor sentiment relates to market movements and have practical implications for both investors and researchers studying social media's role in financial markets.

 ---

 ## Research Question

-**Does Reddit user sentiment about publicly traded stocks predict subsequent stock price movements?**
+Does Reddit user sentiment about publicly traded stocks predict subsequent stock price movements?

 We examine this question at two time scales:

-1. **Quarterly Analysis:** Does sentiment expressed in Reddit discussions during Q2 2023 (April–June) correlate with stock performance in Q3 2023 (July–September)?
+1. Quarterly Analysis: Does sentiment expressed in Reddit discussions during Q2 2023 (April–June) correlate with stock performance in Q3 2023 (July–September)?

-2. **Weekly Analysis:** For the top 5 most-discussed stocks, does weekly sentiment predict next week's returns (or vice versa)?
+2. Weekly Analysis: For the top 5 most-discussed stocks, does weekly sentiment predict next week's returns (or vice versa)?

-**Hypothesis:** We hypothesize that higher average sentiment will correspond with increased stock returns, suggesting that Reddit sentiment functions as a predictor of stock price changes rather than merely reflecting concurrent market trends.
+We hypothesize that higher average sentiment will correspond with increased stock returns, suggesting that Reddit sentiment functions as a positive predictor of stock price changes rather than merely reflecting concurrent market trends.

 ---